keenza/Kmeans-Iris-dataset-/README.md

-# Kmeans-Iris-dataset
+# Kmeans
-L'algorithme de classification non supervisée le kmeans
+KMeans Clustering for unsupervised Classification

 # General description
-Implémentation du code de l'algorithme de kmeans est réalisé en langage Python sous jupyter notebook This code is a Python implementation of k-means clustering algorithm.
+This code is a Python implementation of k-means clustering algorithm using jupyter notebook.

 # Input
-La base de donnée choisie ici j'ai pris Iris dataset.
-Le nombre de classe k
+- Dataset: - in the first file i choosed The Iris flower data set
+         - in the second i choosed the artificial data set Xclara
+- Nombre of clusters here i have 3 classes for the both files

 # Output
-Les centres des classes finaux
-Les classes
+- The clusters Centroides
+- The clusters of points.